AOEpeople/aoe_technology_radar/radar/2017-03-01/npm.md

 ---
 title:      "NPM"
 ring:       adopt
-quadrant:   tools
+quadrant:   ui-and-devices

 ---
 [NPM](https://www.npmjs.com/) is one of, if not the most, popular package manager for JavaScript.
 Because of the big community, you can find nearly every dependency in npm.

-Instead of other package managers such as [bower](/tools/bower.html), you have to write your packages as [modules](https://en.wikipedia.org/wiki/CommonJS).
+Instead of other package managers such as [bower](/ui-and-devices/bower.html), you have to write your packages as [modules](https://en.wikipedia.org/wiki/CommonJS).
 This unifies the way you have to use, test and, of course, understand dependencies.

 NPM creates a tree for your dependencies and their nesting dependencies.
-Because of this, you don't need to handle version conflicts, since every dependency uses there own version of e.g. [webpack](/tools/webpack.html).
+Because of this, you don't need to handle version conflicts, since every dependency uses there own version of e.g. [webpack](/ui-and-devices/webpack.html).

-With [shrinkwrap](https://docs.npmjs.com/cli/shrinkwrap) you have a robust tool to lock down and manage the versions of your dependencies - following the [Pin (external) dependencies](/methods-and-patterns/pin-external-dependencies.html) approach.
+With [shrinkwrap](https://docs.npmjs.com/cli/shrinkwrap) you have a robust tool to lock down and manage the versions of your dependencies - following the [Pin (external) dependencies](/infrastructure-and-operational-technology/pin-external-dependencies.html) approach.

 For each package you have to classify your dependencies: